 ADVENT PREPARATIONS : A CALL TO REPENTANCE

 Introduction: We are in the second week of Advent.
-Coming three weeks we are encouraged to prepare intensively for the coming of Lord Jesus.
-Today's first reading is from the book of prophet Isaiah.
-Isaiah speaks about the future messianic kingdom and the qualities of the Messiah.
-The prophet says that the Messiah will be an ideal king who will bring justice and peace to the world.
-In the second reading, St. Paul says, Jesus is the hope of all humans.
+In the coming weeks we are encouraged to prepare intensively for the coming of Lord Jesus.
+In the first reading, prophet Isaiah speaks about the future messianic kingdom and the qualities of the Messiah.
+He says that the Messiah will be an ideal king who will bring justice and peace to the world.
+In the second reading, St. Paul says that Jesus is the hope of all humans.
 In the Gospel, we have John the Baptist inviting everyone to prepare for the way of the Lord.
-John invites us to have a change of heart and to reform our sinful ways.
+He invites us to have a change of heart and to reform our sinful ways.

 First Reading: Isaiah 11: 1 to 10